-We are qualified to assemble structural “wet” wing assemblies that have to be sealed to comply with fuel tank requirements.
-We also seal pressurized fuselage sections that have to pass aircraft pressure tests with no leaks.
+We are qualified to assemble structural “wet” wing assemblies sealed in compliance with fuel tank requirements.
+We also seal pressurized fuselage sections that are required to pass leak-free aircraft pressure tests.

 Quality inspection of assemblies employs a progressive buy off technique.
 Sub-assemblies are bought off before they are fed into larger assembly tools.
 Detail parts are bought off to Manufacturing drawings describing the pilot hole manufacturing plan.
 Our current assembly programs include:

 - Pressurized fuselage assemblies including AFT pressure bulkhead

 - Aft tail cone assembly including engine attach and vertical fin attach fittings